 “Yes, I concur.”
 I was surprised to see him, but I’m glad he was here.

 “Well, I am taking Mia out for dinner.
 We’re celebrating because she landed a job today.”

 “Thank you, Henry.
 It was all because of Sandy.”
 “Oh?”

 “Yes, I am going to work in Gail Stanton’s dance studio.”
 “And the best part is I also work there.”
 Sandy smiled.
 “Oh, you guys will be inseparable,” joked Henry.

 “Stop it, Henry!”
 I laughed.
 “Yes, stop it, Henry,” said Sandy.
 “No, I am happy for you, Mia.”

 “Don’t you want to come with us?”

-“I wished I could, but I have to finish up some paintings for my art gallery next month.”
+“I wish I could, but I have to finish up some paintings for my art show next month.”

 “Okay,” said Sandy.

 “But maybe you both can meet me for lunch on Saturday.”